Gores Guggenheim (NASDAQ:GGPI) Sees Unusually-High Trading Volume

-Shares of Gores Guggenheim, Inc. (NASDAQ:GGPI) saw unusually-high trading volume on Wednesday .
-Approximately 4,783 shares changed hands during mid-day trading, a decline of 87% from the previous session’s volume of 35,944 shares.The stock last traded at $9.75 and had previously closed at $9.73.
+Shares of Gores Guggenheim, Inc. (NASDAQ:GGPI) saw unusually-strong trading volume on Tuesday .
+Approximately 111,575 shares changed hands during trading, a decline of 85% from the previous session’s volume of 730,062 shares.The stock last traded at $10.10 and had previously closed at $10.26.

 About Gores Guggenheim (NASDAQ:GGPI)